Jeremy Kyle Show tragedy: Steven Dymond, 62, dead after being 'humiliated, traumatised' by lie detector test

 His landlady said that on his return he told her, "it's all gone wrong," adding that "it got quite nasty on the show".

-She said he was relying on the show to reunite his with his girlfriend: "All he did was talk about her," she said.
+She said he was relying on the show to reunite him with his girlfriend: "All he did was talk about her," she said.

 "Everything was about his girlfriend.
 He really admired and loved her to the core.
 He was like a lost puppy.
 He was desperate to prove himself."